 '''

 pattern = any

 number

 natural

 integer

 real

 string

+boolean

 variable

 (variable-except <id> ...)

 (variable-prefix <id>)

 variable-not-otherwise-mentioned

 hole

 symbol

 (name <id> <pattern>)

 (in-hole <pattern> <pattern>)

 (hide-hole <pattern>)

 (side-condition <pattern> guard)

 (cross <id>)

 (<pattern-sequence> ...)

 <racket-constant>

 '''

 - The any pattern matches any sexpression.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The number pattern matches any number.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The natural pattern matches any exact non-negative integer.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The integer pattern matches any exact integer.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The real pattern matches any real number.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The string pattern matches any string.
+This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The boolean pattern matches #true and #false (which are the same as #t and #f, respectively).
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The variable pattern matches any symbol.
 This pattern may also be suffixed with an underscore and another identifier, in which case they bind the full name (as if it were an implicit name pattern) and match the portion before the underscore. - The variable-except pattern matches any symbol except those listed in its argument.
 This is useful for ensuring that keywords in the language are not accidentally captured by variables. - The variable-prefix pattern matches any symbol that begins with the given prefix. - The variable-not-otherwise-mentioned pattern matches any symbol except those that are used as literals elsewhere in the language. - The hole pattern matches anything when inside the first argument to an in-hole pattern.
-Otherwise, it matches only a hole. - The symbol pattern stands for a literal symbol that must match exactly, unless it is the name of a non-terminal in a relevant language or contains an underscore.
+Otherwise, it matches only a hole.

+• The symbol pattern stands for a literal symbol that must match exactly, unless it is the name of a non-terminal in a relevant language or contains an underscore.